Okanjo/okanjo-docs/docs/User Notifications.md

 ## PUT /users/{user_id}/notifications/{id}

 Resource.
-Updates a specific notification for the given user.
+Updates a specific notification applicable to the given user or given user's store.
 For example, to mark a notification as read. **Requires user level authentication.**

 ### Entity NVP Parameters

 `flags`
 :   `bitwise flags` The new bitwise flags attribute to assign.
-For example, changing adding bit 1 would mark a notification as read.
+For example, changing adding bit `1` would mark a notification as read.
 Note: some flags are for internal use only and are purely informational and cannot be changed.
 See [`NotificationFlags`](Constants.html#NotificationFlags).

 ### Response